ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-06-aws-sysops-data-management.md

 Patching is another benefit of standy instances - patch the standby, failover, then patch the primary.
 Backups can be created from the standy instance and that can eliminate I/O locking and latency spikes from backups on the primary.

-Failover is automatically triggers when the AZ or the underlying hardware fails or you can force a fail over using a *manual reboot* using the console or with `RebootDBInstance` API call given that failover is initialized.
+Failover is automatically triggers when the AZ or the underlying hardware fails or you can force a fail over using a *Reboot with failover* using the console or with `RebootDBInstance` API call given that failover is initialized.
 A slow server and corrupt data will NOT lead to a failover.
 Getting notification about a failover as you would expect - RDS events.

 Failovers are implemented as a DNS change so the application servers have to re-establish connections with the failover instance.